PinkSerenity/Gw2Hook/README.md

 Gw2Hook (DX11)
 ===

-This project aims to port [Gw2Hook](https://github.com/04348/Gw2Hook) to DX11.
+This project aims to port [Gw2Hook](https://github.com/04348/Gw2Hook) to DX11 using the most up-to-date [ReShade](https://github.com/crosire/reshade) version.
 I don't have any idea whether this will actually work out.

 ## License